-- Near the bottom of the chart, you’ll see the monthly totals paid for your prescriptions by the plan, by you, and by other programs on your behalf (if any) (“total drug costs”).
-It will also provide your monthly out-of-pocket costs.
+- Near the bottom of the chart, you’ll see the monthly totals paid for your prescriptions.
+This total will include what was paid by the plan, by you, and by other programs on your behalf, if any.
+The information will be identified as “total drug costs”.
+The section will also provide your monthly out-of-pocket costs.
 At the bottom, you can view the year-to-date total for what you’ve spent out of pocket on prescriptions.
-Finally, a total of the three columns indicates what you, your plan, and other organizations (if any) have spent since January 1 (“year-to-date total drug costs”).
+Finally, a total of the three columns indicates what you, your plan, and other organizations, if any, have spent since January 1.This information will be identified as “year-to-date total drug costs”.

 SECTION 2: The Part D drug payment stage you’re in

-- In this view, the stage you’re in is identified by the shaded outline.
-Here you will see a description of the dollar amount you and/or your plan (“total drug costs”) need to reach before moving to the next stage of coverage.
-It also shows your current year-to-date “total drug costs,” which indicate how close you are to moving to the next stage.
+- In this view, the stage you’re in is identified by a shaded outline—for more information on the stages of coverage, please go here.
+Here you will see a description of the dollar amount you and/or your plan need to reach before moving to the next stage of coverage.
+This information will be identified as “total drug costs”.
+It will also show your current year-to-date “total drug costs,” which indicate how close you are to moving to the next stage of coverage.